Shopify/hydrogen-v1/docs/framework/forms.md

 {% endcodeblock %}

 The page initially loads without a session `loginError` value.
 If the login mutation fails, then the server components re-render with the `loginError` session value and display a message to the user.
-Because it uses `useFlashSession` instead of `useSession`, the value is subsequently cleared.
+Because the component uses `useFlashSession` instead of `useSession`, the value is subsequently cleared.
 If the user refreshes the page, then the validation error goes away.

 ## Client validation and feedback